an0nymoos3/nid-compiler/README.md

 but allows you to extend some functionality by adding custom instructions, and so on.

 ## How to build.
-Make sure you have Rust/Cargo installed, as well as the GCC compiler.
+Make sure you have Rust/Cargo installed.
 Downloading and compiling can be done in one simple command:
 ```
 git clone https://github.com/an0nymoos3/nid-compiler.git && cd nid-compiler/ && cargo build --release
 ```
-For future builds you simply run:
+If you ever have to rebuild, it can be done with the following command:
 ```
 cargo build --release
 ```